-- In Quarters 1 and 2, choose the 20-question subspecialty module that's most appropriate for you based on your area of practice focus.
+- In Quarters 1 and 2, choose the 20-question subspecialty subject that's most appropriate for you based on your area of practice focus.
 In addition to subspecialty content, you will see five core ophthalmology questions in both quarters.

 - For Quarter 3, select five articles from 30 options and answer 10 questions.

 - Quarter 4 is presently a "catch-up period" that provides time for you to finish any unanswered questions.

 - Answer each knowledge question, without the use of outside resources, within one minute.
 Questions can be answered one at a time, in small batches, or all in one sitting.

 - Article-based questions are timed at five minutes and may be re-attempted once if the initial answer is incorrect.